and-jonas/Andereggetal2019/README.md

 7. `f_spc_trim` removes noisy parts of the signal in pre-determined ranges
 8. `f_cont_rem` performs continuum removal (wrapper for `prospectr::ContinuumRemoval`)
 9. `f_match_join` joins spectral and scoring datasets by assessment/measurement dates, using a supplied template of matching dates.
 This function also adds growing degree days for scoring and measurement time points.
+9. `get_dynpars_SI` extracts dynamics parameters from spectral indices.
 10. `get_errors_and_dynpars`Performs linear interpolation of scorings and index values (data in growing degree days after heading),  extracts dynamics parameters and calculates overall error between the two fitted curves.
 Parametric models instead of linear interpolation are also supported.
+11. Helper functions to invert index values, perform correlation tests, fit parametric models, perform linear interpolation and extract parameters from fits.
+These functions are called in the functions described above.

 ### 002_full_spc_utils.R